NDBCK/Ansluta-Remote-Controller/README.md

 //Final strobe:
 5B 5B 5C 5C 35 35 0F 0F 5D 5D 	//0x35 STX In IDLE state: Enable TX.
 ```
 So the module is awakened from sleep mode, the send buffer is cleared, data is loaded into the buffer and finaly the data is transmitted.
+This is repeated 50 times presumable to ensure that the data is received at least one time.

 Clearly some data is missing (configuration of the CC2500).